avanthikasreejith8923-a11y/LegalLite/README.md

 # LegalLite

-AI that reads the fine print so you don't have to.
+### AI that reads the fine print so you don't have to.

-Legal documents are long, complex and full of clauses that are easy to miss.
-LegalLite changes that — upload any contract, agreement or notice and instantly get a clear breakdown of what it means, what is risky, and what to watch out for.
+Most people sign legal documents without truly understanding what they are agreeing to.
+A single missed clause can cost thousands.
+LegalLite changes that — upload any contract, agreement or notice and get a clear, honest breakdown of exactly what it means, what is risky, and what to watch out for.
+No lawyers.
+No jargon.
+Just clarity.

 ---